semgrep/semgrep-docs/docs/semgrep-code/notifications.md

 #### Creating and adding a repository access token

 :::info Prerequisites
-- Configured pipeline in Bitbucket CMS.
+- Configured pipeline in Bitbucket Cloud.
 - Established connection between Bitbucket and Semgrep Cloud Platform.
 The **SEMGREP_APP_TOKEN** added as a **repository** variable in Bitbucket.
 See the [Creating a SEMGREP_APP_TOKEN](/semgrep-ci/running-semgrep-ci-with-semgrep-cloud-platform/#creating-a-semgrep_app_token) section and [Repository variables](https://support.atlassian.com/bitbucket-cloud/docs/variables-and-secrets/#Repository-variables) in Bitbucket documentation.
 :::

 :::note
-This section helps you to configure PR comments if you do **not** have the Bitbucket Cloud Premium plan.
+This section helps you to configure PR comments if you do **not** have a Bitbucket Cloud Premium plan.
 You can create a separate repository access token for each repository where you want to use Semgrep.
 This configuration option is also useful if you have the Bitbucket Cloud Premium plan, but prefer to onboard repositories one by one instead of bulk onboarding.
 :::

 Fulfill these general steps to create a repository access token: